amrrsn/CliSnakeGame/README.md

 # CliSnakeGame
- A Simple Snake Game for the CLI
+ A Simple Snake Game for the CLI (Only tested in Windows CMD)

 External libraries used:
  - Curses (Specifically PDCurses)